Cherry MX Brown (MX1A) vs Cherry MX2A Brown – Classic Tactile vs Modern MX2A Tactile

 Cherry MX Brown (MX1A)

-- Type: Tactile (mild tactile bump, no click sound)
+- Type: Tactile (mild bump, no click)

 - Actuation: approx. 45 cN